Q-SUN XE-3 XENON TEST CHAMBER

 This specification covers nonvulcanized (uncured) rubber sheet made of EPDM (ethylene-propylene-diene terpolymer) or CR (polychloroprene) intended for use as watertight roof flashing exposed to the weather.

-Standard Practice for Fluorescent Ultraviolet (UV) Exposure of Photodegradable Plastics
+Standard Practice for Exposure of Photodegradable Plastics in a Xenon Arc Apparatus

-This practice covers the specific procedures applicable for fluorescent Ultraviolet (UV) exposure of photodegradable plastics conducted in accordance with Practices G151 and G154.
+This practice covers specific procedures and test conditions that are applicable for xenon arc exposure of photodegradable plastics conducted in accordance with Practices G151 and G155.

 Standard Guide for Testing Industrial Protective Coatings